F5Networks/f5-telemetry-streaming/docs/userguide/about-telemetry.rst

 Consumer class
 ``````````````
 The next lines of the declaration sets the Consumer, which accepts all telemetry information whatever systems you configure it to.
 The consumer provides the tools to process that information.
-To see examples of configurations for consumers like Splunk, Azure Log Analytics, AWS CloudWatch, AWS S3, Graphite, and others, see the :ref:`Consumer <setting-up-consumer>` section of this guide.
+To see examples of configurations for consumers like Splunk, Azure Log Analytics, AWS CloudWatch, AWS S3, Graphite, and others, see the :ref:`settingupconsumer-ref` section of this guide.

 .. code-block:: javascript
    :linenos: